smyachenkov/iamalive/README.md

 **/schedule/add_url**
 Adds new url or list of urls to current schedule
 Request type: POST
-Params: json object with present array of urls, for example:
+Params: json object with present element "urls" - array of urls, for example:
 ```
 {
   "urls": [